JoserraLP/SmartTLC/traffic_light_controller/README.md

 - **-d DATES, --dates DATES**: indicates the range of dates, retrieved from the generated calendar, that will be simulated.
 The format is *dd/mm/yyyy-dd/mm/yyyy*, where the first date is the start, and the second one is the end, both included.
+- **--turn-pattern TURN_PATTERN**: turn pattern input location file.
+- **-s SAVE_VEHICLES_DIR, --save-vehicles SAVE_VEHICLES_DIR**: directory where the vehicles' routes will be saved.
+  Cannot be used with the *--load-vehicles option*.
+- **-l LOAD_VEHICLES_DIR, --load-vehicles LOAD_VEHICLES_DIR**: directory from where the vehicles' routes will be load.
+  Cannot be used with the *--save-vehicles option*.
+Default to *False*.
+- **--traffic-analyzer TRAFFIC_ANALYZER**: enable traffic analyzer on traffic lights.
+Can be 'all', or the names of the traffic lights split by ','.
+- **--turn-predictor TURN_PREDICTOR**: enable turn predictor on traffic lights.
+Can be 'all', or the names of the traffic lights split by ','.
+- **--traffic-predictor TRAFFIC_PREDICTOR**: enable traffic predictor on traffic lights.
+Can be 'all', or the names of the traffic lights split by ','.
+- **--traffic-predictor-type TRAFFIC_PREDICTOR_TYPE**: select the traffic predictor type.
+Possible values are 'date' and 'context'.
+Default to *'date'*.

 Note that the time pattern and dates are indicated in the deployment scripts with the characters ":" and "#".

 ## Data model